Climocella haurakiensis

 Climocella haurakiensis is a species of land snail belonging to the family Charopidae.
-Endemic to New Zealand, the species is found in the Hauraki Gulf islands and surrounding mainland areas, and may be a carnivorous snail.
+Endemic to New Zealand, the species is found in the Hauraki Gulf islands and surrounding mainland areas.
+It may be a carnivorous snail.

 Description

 C. haurakiensis has a shell that measures up to 3.5 mm by 2.1 mm, which has up to 4.5 subdiscoidal whorls, a flat or slightly raised spire, and a final slightly accelerated and dropping whorl.
 The shells have a protoconch of 1.25 whorls, and 9-10 spiral lirae.
 The shell resembles C. rata, but can be distinguished due to having a lack of colour, its larger size, and the shells tending to be more domed.

 Taxonomy

 The species was first described by James Frederick Goulstone in 1995, who named the species after the Hauraki Gulf, due to the species being most commonly found on the islands and margins of the gulf.
 While the animal is distinctly different from other members of Climocella, Goulstone described it as a member of the genus due to the strong shell resemblance.
 G. Sadler collected the holotype of the species from leaf litter on Ōtata Island in the Noises island group in the Auckland Region, and is held by the Auckland War Memorial Museum.